Oxsomi/core3/README.md

   - Error type including stacktrace option.
   - Time utility.
   - Vectors (mathematical) such as F32x2, F32x4, I32x2, I32x4.
+  - Lock, Atomics and Thread for multi threading purposes.
+  - Log for colored and proper cross platform logging.
   - For more info check the [documentation](docs/types.md).
 - OxC3_formats: deps(OxC3_types)
   - A library for reading/writing files.
 Currently only for BMP and oiCA/oiDL (proprietary zip-style formats).